Haiku (jap. 俳句) is a short form of Japanese poetry in three phrases, typically characterized by three qualities:

 - Traditional haiku often consist of 17 syllables, in three phrases of 5, 7, and 5.

-- A kigo (seasonal reference) with topics as season, heaven, earth, humanity, observances, animals, or plants.
+- A kigo (seasonal reference) with topics such as season, heaven, earth, humanity, observances, animals, or plants.